 For example, a three month old Black Lab puppy may weigh in at a charmingly-sized 25 pounds.
 But don’t let this fool you.
 In three more months, they’ll have doubled their weight.
 They’ll also be much larger than before and they will keep on getting bigger and heavier for the next six months or so.

 This is a factor that you definitely need to remember when you size up your puppy for their crate.
+Dog crates with dividers are great in this case as they can be adjusted as your furry friend grows.
 If you don’t keep this continuous growth process in mind, you’ll wind up wasting time, effort, and money on a uselessly small crate that you will either have to hawk on Ebay or give away to a neighbor.

 Should You Choose a Soft-Sided or Hard-Sided Dog Crate?

 The next thing to consider is whether you would prefer to buy a soft shell or hard shell crate for your dog.
-If your dog is very active or very nervous, or if they love to play, it’s maybe better to get them a soft plastic or felt-sided dog crate.
+If your dog is very active or very nervous, or if they love to play, it’s maybe better to get them a soft plastic, felt-sided, or soft-sided dog crates.

 There are many soft shell styled crates available for you to choose from.
 Some crates are even made completely of felt, while most are generally made of plastic with soft interior to increase your dog’s comfort.
 If you own a wild one who literally bounces off the walls, it’s best to go with the soft-sided or soft shelled model.